patricksurry/eastern-front-1941/doc/howitworks.md

 Quite a few Russians do indeed escape with this system, so I think it has proven to be a successful way of dealing with a difficult problem.

-NORMAL FRONT-LINE ARMIES
+### NORMAL FRONT-LINE ARMIES
----

 If an army is not in trouble then it must choose a direction in which to move.
 The computations for this choice begin in [line 3130][EFT18T-3130], with DRLOOP, the direction loop.
 The critical loop variable is DIR, the direction of movement being evaluated.
 For the purposes of this loop, DIR takes the following
-meanings: 0=north, l=east, 2=south, 3=west, FF=stay put.
+meanings: 0=north, 1=east, 2=south, 3=west, FF=stay put.
 This loop answers
 the question, "Should this army move in direction DIR?"
 It first determines The square being moved into ([lines 3160-3240][EFT18T-3160-3240]).
 The coordinates of this target square are TARGX, TARGY.
 The square being left is a ghost army square at OBJX, OBJY.
 The value of this target square is SQVAL.
 After verifying that the square can be entered ([lines 3290-3340][EFT18T-3290-3340]), the primary logic begins.

-LINE INTEGRITY COMPUTATIONS
+### LINE INTEGRITY COMPUTATIONS
----

 To figure whether a move will result in a solid line or a weak line, it is first necessary to give the computer some image of what that line looks like.
 I did this by creating two arrays.
 The first array is called the direct line array and is stored in LINARR.
-This array is 25 bytes long and covers a 5=by-5 square.
+This array is 25 bytes long and covers a 5-by-5 square.
 The square being tested is always at the center of the big square.
 The routine will not evaluate the entire Russian line, for that task is impossibly large.
 Instead, it will treat it as a collection of short line segments and evaluate each segment for desirable configuration.